s3yonsei/blocked_samples/README.md

 ### blocked\_samples
 This directory includes extended Linux perf subsystem for blocked samples.
 Blocked samples is a profiling technique based on sampling, that encompasses both on- and off-CPU events simultaneously.
 Furthermore, the original Linux perf tool is replaced with bperf (blocked\_samples/tools/perf).

+### benchmarks
+This directory includes profiling example with BCOZ.

 ### osdi24\_ae
 This directory is for OSDI'24 artifacts evaluation.
 It includes instructions for reproducing experimental results in the paper.